 “Constructive possession” means that you have access to a firearm or the right to control it.
 An example is storing a firearm in a garage or dresser drawer.10

-- you only possessed a gun for a moment to get rid of it,
+You possessed a gun only for a moment to get rid of it

 - you possessed the gun in order to dispose of it, and